justmat/d/README.md

 ### quick start
 * put nice sound in
-* twist knobs until it sounds awful, or awesome
+* twist encoders until it sounds awful, or awesome

 note: the size and brightness of screen elements reflect the state of the engine
 * st - sample rate